LongBu/AWS-MLS-C01-Study-Guide/README.md

 ##### AWS Glue:
   * Managed ETL service (fully serverless) used to prepare/transform data for analysis
+    * Utilizes Python (PySpark) or Scala (Spark) scripts, but run on serverless Spark platform
+    * Targets: S3, JDBC (RDS, Redshift), or in Glue Data Catalog
+    * Jobs scheduled via Glue Scheduler
+    * Jobs triggered by events=>Glue Triggers
+    * Transformations:
+      * Bundled Transformations
+        * DropFields/DropNullFields
+        * Filter records
+        * Join data to make more interesting data
+        * Map/Reduce
+      * ML Transformations
+        * FindMatches ML: identify duplicate or matching data, even when the records lack a common unique identifier, and no fields exactly match
+        * K-Means
+      * Format conversions: CSV, JSON, Avro, Parquet, ORC, XML
+      * Need an IAM role / credentials to access the TO/FROM data stores
   * Can be event driven (eg: λ triggered by S3 put object) to call Glue ETL
   * Glue Data Catalog:
     * Uses an AWS Glue Data Crawler scanning DBs/S3/data to write associated metadata utilized by Glue ETL, or data discovery on Athena, Redshift Spectrum or EMR
     * Metadata repo for all tables with versioned schemas and automated schema inference
-  * Glue Crawlers go through your data to infer schemas and partitions
+  * Glue Crawlers go through your data to infer schemas and partitions (s3 based on organization \[see S3 Data Partitioning])
     * formats supported: ]SON, Parquet, CSV, relational store
     * Crawlers work for: S3, Amazon Redshift, Amazon RDS
     * Can be schedule or On-Demand